Garamda/suljomdao/README.md

 ![SULJOMDAO](https://github.com/CodeMath/suljomdao/blob/master/readme/intro.gif?raw=true)

-This project is based ethereum game.
-(Solidity refer is CryptoKitty gmae.)
+This project is based on ethereum game, which refers to CryptoKitties.

 ![SULJOMDAO](https://github.com/CodeMath/suljomdao/blob/master/readme/market.gif?raw=true)

 ERC721 style game.
-Buy and make a Cocktail manufacturing.
+You can buy and make cocktail digiter cards.

-- Purchase ingredients and make a unique combination of cocktails.
+- You can purchase ingredients and make a unique combination of cocktails.
-- Unique ERC721 ingredients.
+- Based on ERC721 which is used to buy ingredients and cocktails.
 - Client is Django and web3.js
-- Smart contract is finish maybe 80%.
-(Now On testing)
 - DO NOT RUN MAINNET!
-(Only Ropsten testnet)
+(You can only run Ropsten testnet where you can safely test without the danger of losing real cryptocurrency)

 ![SULJOMDAO](https://github.com/CodeMath/suljomdao/blob/master/readme/make.gif?raw=true)